-Breastfeeding mothers are mostly advised not to donate plasma for at least 6 months after giving birth.
-This time period is to allow your body to heal and restore hemoglobin, iron, plasma and protein levels to normal again.
-Some countries, such as the Australian Red Cross Blood Service advise that mothers should wait nine months or until their babies are weaned before donating blood.
+Breastfeeding mothers are mostly advised not to donate plasma for at least six months after giving birth.
+This period allows your body to heal and restore hemoglobin, iron, plasma, and protein levels to normal again.
+Some countries, such as the Australian Red Cross Blood Service, advise mothers to wait nine months or until their babies are weaned before donating blood.

 Some mothers worry that the anticoagulant (which prevents clotting while donating blood) will contaminate their breast milk, but anticoagulant molecules cannot enter the breast milk.

 Things to Consider

 - A mother should not donate blood if she is dehydrated.
 Nursing demands larger than normal fluid levels, and plasma donation can increase dehydration levels.
 Blood donation takes about 500ml (16 ounces) of blood from the body.
 Increased dehydration could cause vein clotting, vomiting, and severe headaches.
 How much water should you drink while breastfeeding?
 Drinking extra water a few hours before and after donating will also help to prevent weakness, headaches, and nausea.

 - You should not donate blood plasma if you have a low milk supply.
 Donating plasma could temporarily affect your body's fluid levels, which could, in turn, affect your milk production.
 It is important to ensure that your milk supply is also well-established and to have a backup supply of breast milk available in case of any decrease.
 When considering donating blood, ask yourself if you have enough pumped milk in the freezer, if your baby will take expressed milk or a bottle, and if a slight reduction in milk supply will significantly impact your baby.